 In a nutshell:

-- Self Lender is a tool that you can use to help build your credit history and savings at the same time.
+- Self is a tool that you can use to help build your credit history and savings at the same time.
 However, keep in mind everyone’s credit situation is different and they don’t guarantee you’ll see an improved score.

-- Self Lender provides a path for consumers to open a small loan with one of their banking partners.
+- Self provides a path for consumers to open a small loan with one of their banking partners.
 The funds from the loan are placed in an FDIC insured CD in your name.

 - Each month, you make a payment towards your loan.
 Once the loan period is completed, the funds placed in the CD become available.

-How Self Lender Works
+How Does Self Work?

-They are essentially a free credit monitoring company that also offers a Credit Builder Account, which is a low-cost loan that you make to yourself.
+The Credit Builder account is a low-cost loan that you make to yourself.
 Yes, that’s right, to yourself.

 You use it to funnel money into a CD each month.

 You’re essentially being forced to make payments each month into a savings plan, and at the end of your term, you receive the money in a lump sum to support credit score to boot.